nickyjhong/PERN-stack-notes/Walkthroughs/w5d1-goodie-bag.md

     - Import `AllCandies` and stuff from 'react-router-dom'
       ```Javascript
       import AllCandies from './AllCandies'
-      import {HashRouter as Router, Route, Switch, Link} from 'react-router-dom'
+      import {HashRouter as Router, Route} from 'react-router-dom'
       ```
     - Import `<Route>` for `AllCandies`
       - Wrap the div in `<Router>`